2023 NCAA Division II men's basketball tournament

 The 2023 NCAA Division II men's basketball tournament was the single-elimination tournament to determine the annual national champion of men's NCAA Division II college basketball in the United States.

 The championship rounds were held from March 21–25, 2023 at the Ford Center in Evansville, Indiana.

 Nova Southeastern won their first ever national championship, beating West Liberty 111–101 in the championship game.
 The Sharks also completed a perfect 36–0 season, the first team to do so since Northwest Missouri State in 2019.

 McKendree and North Georgia participated in the tournament for the first time, with both winning tournament games, and the former making it to the Regional Final.

 Tournament schedule and venues

 Regionals

 First, second, and third-round games (the last of which doubles as a regional championship), will take place on campus sites from March 11–14, 2023.
 The top-seeded team in each regional serves as host.

 Elite Eight

-The national quarterfinals, semifinals, and finals will be held at a predetermined site, the Ford Center in Evansville, Indiana, from March 21–25, 2023.
+The national quarterfinals, semifinals, and finals were held at a predetermined site, the Ford Center in Evansville, Indiana, from March 21–25, 2023.